Night driving glasses: Help or hoax?

-Night driving glasses typically will also include anti-reflective coating to eliminate internal reflections of light from streetlights and oncoming headlights that can cause glare.
+Night driving glasses are usually non-prescription glasses with yellow tinted lenses.
+They often include some kind of anti-reflective coating.
+This helps prevent reflections from streetlights and oncoming headlights that cause eyeglass glare.

-Many hunters (and people who wear yellow tinted glasses for other sports) find shooter's glasses increase contrast of objects against an overcast sky.
-This makes the glasses especially popular among bird hunters.
+People wear yellow-tinted shooting glasses for hunting to see an increase in the contrast of objects against an overcast sky.
+This makes them especially popular among bird hunters.

-But do they help you see better at when driving at night?
+But do they really help you see better while you’re driving at night?

 Why night driving glasses might be a bad idea

 Glasses with yellow tinted lenses can enhance contrast in certain daylight conditions.
 This is because the yellow tint filters some of the sun’s blue light.

 This high-energy visible (HEV) blue light is more likely to cause glare when it enters the eye compared to other forms of visible light.

 Amber- and copper-colored lenses also provide blue-light filtering.
 Using these darker tints can filter block much more blue light than lighter yellow lenses because they are also able to filter lower energy blue-turquoise light in addition to higher energy blue-violet light.
 But they also prevent more light from entering the eye.
 This reduces visibility even more in low-light conditions.

 Even yellow lenses reduce the overall visible light to a degree, since they also filter some blue light.
 This might be a good thing during the day, but not at night — when maximum visibility is key.

 Researchers at Harvard’s Schepens Eye Research Institute recently conducted a study.
 The study aimed to find out whether night driving glasses provided any visual benefit for nighttime driving.